-Do you have one of the 10 best credit cards of March 2021? - CNN Underscored
+Do you have one of the 10 best credit cards of May 2021? - CNN Underscored

 The card also pairs its bonus categories with an introductory 0% interest rate on purchases for the first 15 months.
 But you’ll want to make sure your debt is paid off by the end of the intro period, as the interest rate jumps to a variable 13.99% to 23.99% afterward.

-New card members will also find a welcome bonus that should come in handy: $200 cash back after you spend $1,000 in purchases in the first three months.
-That’s a nice bonus with a relatively low minimum spending requirement.
+New card members will also find a welcome bonus that should come in handy: $200 cash back as a statement credit after you spend $1,000 in purchases in the first three months.
+That’s a decent chunk of cash with a relatively low minimum spending requirement.

-What could be better: Bonus cash back isn’t earned on purchases outside of the U.S. with the Blue Cash Everyday, and there’s a 3% foreign transaction fee on top of that.
+What could be better: Bonus cash back isn’t earned on purchases outside of the U.S. with the Blue Cash Everyday, and there’s a 3% foreign transaction fee on top of that (see rates and fees).
 Plus, there’s no way to convert your cash back to American Express Membership Rewards points, which are potentially more useful for those who may want maximum flexibility in redeeming credit card rewards for travel down the line.

-Also, the more expensive version of the Blue Cash Everyday is the Blue Cash Preferred® Card from American Express, which earns 6% cash back at U.S. supermarkets — double the Blue Cash Everyday — on up to $6,000 in purchases each year (1% thereafter).
+Also, the more expensive version of the Blue Cash Everyday is the Blue Cash Preferred® Card from American Express, which earns 6% cash back at US supermarkets — double the Blue Cash Everyday — on up to $6,000 in purchases each year (1% thereafter).
 The Blue Cash Preferred also offers 6% cash back on select U.S. streaming subscriptions and 3% cash back at U.S. gas stations and on transit.

-In exchange for those higher bonus rates, you’ll normally pay a $95 annual fee each year, but right now the Blue Cash Preferred comes with a $0 introductory annual fee for the first year.
+In exchange for those higher bonus rates, you’ll normally pay a $95 annual fee each year, but right now the Blue Cash Preferred comes with a $0 introductory annual fee for the first year (see rates and fees).
 So you’ll need to consider whether the Blue Cash Everyday with no annual fee or the Blue Cash Preferred with a $95 annual fee after the first year is a better choice for your needs.

 Related: Amex Blue Cash Preferred vs. Blue Cash Everyday: Which is best for you?